SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 }
 ```

-This makes it clear that the workflow is exposed through a facade:
+This shows that the workflow is exposed through a facade:

 ```text
 POST /api/workspace/action
 ```

-The first draft request does not go straight into an approval queue.
-Instead, it returns:
+Starting a draft does not immediately create a completed request.
+Instead, the server replies with:

 ```json
 {